AMX-50: Design policy

 The AMX 50, as originally planned, would have been a medium rather than a heavy tank, France being the first of the tank-producing nations to abandon the heavy tank class.
 It was supposed to be light, well armed and above all mobile.
 When the first two prototypes were made, low weight had already been sacrificed in favour of a high protection level, but it was still supposed to be a quite agile vehicle, in the 45 - 50 tonne weight class, with a hp/tonne ratio of over twenty.
 Expectations were high: as General Molinié recounted to express his irony, it was hoped to create a tank with the protection of the Panther, the firepower of the Tiger, the mobility and abundance of the T-34, the reliability of the M4 Sherman and all that weighing less than the M26 Pershing.
 At that time France hoped to regain its position as a Great Power; rebuilding its armaments industry served this goal.
 To build a powerful indigenous tank was however not merely a question of national prestige.
-Europe as a whole was trying to recover from the devastations caused by the war and to assert a modicum of independence towards the two superpowers, the USA and the USSR.
+Europe as a whole was trying to recover from the devastations caused by the war and to assert a modicum of independence towards the two superpowers, the US and the USSR.
 To this end in 1948 the Treaty of Brussels was signed, which among other things was also a common defence agreement.
 The AMX 50, superior in armament and mobility to the existing American and British designs, was seen as the logical candidate for a common European tank, to equip the future armies of the Western European Union defence organisation.
 The prototypes were proudly displayed during the 1950 Bastille Day parade.
 The project was only an independent development in the technological sense: it was hoped that the Americans would fund such a tank, as the financial position of the European states would not allow them to rearm.

 That same year, the situation changed suddenly and fundamentally due to the outbreak of the Korean War.
 Quickly the USA recommenced medium tank mass production, of the new M47 Patton.
 When this tank proved to be unsatisfactory, an even more advanced type was taken into production for the American forces, the M48 Patton.
 Thousands of superfluous M47s were leased for free to the European allies, France included.
 The AMX 50 was suddenly made redundant as a medium tank, despite a "100 mm" prototype being sent in 1952 to the Aberdeen Proving Grounds for testing, proving successful.